Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Trees
 - The tree category exists for historical reasons only, do not bother to annotate trees

+### Beverages
+- Beverages category is deprecated as well, please use "drinking vessel" where you can specify the contents if visible.

 ### Birds
 - For now, we do not care about bird subtypes (we presume they smell alike), subtypes don't need to be specified